Join the surface processes lab!

 Interested in joining The surface processes group?

-We are not actively recruiting for Fall 2021 at this time.
+We are not actively recruiting at this time.

 However, we are always interested in hearing from highly motivated students with multidisciplinary interests in surface processes and systems, who possess or are committed to developing excellent quantitative, computational and writing skills, and who thrive in both collaborative and independent work environments.
 We are also dedicated to promoting a diverse and inclusive culture in both our research group and the broader STEM community.
 Students with non-traditional or underrepresented backgrounds and/or a passion for advancing equity and accessibility in STEM are therefore always especially encouraged to reach out.